First Investment in the Marijuana Industry

 Canada became the first industrialized country in the world to legalize adult-use marijuana.

-Now, we have a new “marijuana first” to add to the list: an investment from Big Tobacco.
+Now, we have a new “marijuana first” to add to the list: First Investment in the Marijuana Industry an investment from Big Tobacco.

 Tobacco companies face a shrinking landscape in established markets

 Generally speaking, it’s been a miserable go of things lately for tobacco stocks.
-A number of developed countries have waged war on the industry, given the adverse health effects that can occur from using tobacco.
+Several developed countries have waged war on the industry, given the adverse health effects that can occur from using tobacco.
 Those worries especially came to a head for investors in April, when global tobacco giant Philip Morris International (NYSE:PM) imploded after delivering worrisome first-quarter operating results.

 Even with year-on-year EPS growth of 2% and 8% sales growth excluding currency fluctuations, Philip Morris’ cigarette shipment volume fell by 9.3 billion units, a little over 5%, from the prior-year period, and the company’s iQOS heated tobacco alternative appeared to peak in Japan, which was sort of a test market for the product.
 Though tobacco stocks traditionally have strong pricing power as a result of the addictive nature of nicotine, demand for their products has been waning for some time.